 “Oh come on, show a little enthusiasm Honey!”
 Molly pouted.

-“False alarm, it is just an empty cavity space, although it did look like there is the underside of a staircase.”
+“False alarm, it is just an empty cavity space, although it did look like the underside of a staircase.”
 Now, his interest aroused, he jumped down the ladder, tapping the wall feeling for some change in the structure, for any hints.
-His curiosity unsatisfied, he continued down the hallway.
-“This wall sounds more hollow than the others, which is odd, and there is a different shade of colour in the wallpaper.
-Almost feels like there should be a door here in this section of the wall” he said as he continued tapping along the wall outside of the lounge room.
+His curiosity unsatisfied, he continued into the hallway.
+“This section of wall sounds more hollow than further up the hallway, which is odd, and there is a different shade of colour in the wallpaper.
+Almost feels like there should be a door about here in this section of the wall” he said as he continued tapping along the wall on the hall side of the lounge room.
 “The timber architraves are slightly different along here.
 Maybe this bit has been added in.
 But why would they put a wall along here?
-Actually it feels like there should be another room about… here, as the length of this wall and the one in the lounge room don’t add up.
-And there are dormer windows….there must be a room upstairs.”
+Actually it feels like there should be another room about here, as the length of this wall and the one in the lounge room don’t add up.
+Wasn’t there a small window on the outside wall?” he asked Molly.

 “Oh o-kaay,” he drawled, reining in his excitement.
-He remembered Molly’s overactive mind when it came to ghosts and spirits, but also that she has a very good psychic antenna.
+He remembered Molly’s sensitivity when it came to ghosts and spirits, that she had a very good psychic antenna.

 “Morning!”
 He greeted her cheerfully.
 “What a great sleep!”

-The day ahead was busy with clearing the timbers out of the hallway and into storage in the barn and more unpacking.
+“For some!”
+Molly groaned, sitting up in bed and grasping the welcomed hot cup between both hands.
+Will sat next to her.
+Neither of them said a word, as they looked around their new bedroom, very pleased with themselves.
+The day ahead was busy with clearing the timbers out of the hallway to be stored in the barn and more unpacking.
 The house was quickly starting to feel like home.
 Will had decided to wait for some extra help before moving the wardrobe into their bedroom.
-That would give Molly time to give it a good clean and waxing.
+That would give Molly time to give it a good clean and waxing with a little furniture polish.
 She loved that kind of work and was excited about cleaning up all the pieces of furniture in the spare room.
 The chaise lounge would provide a good extra bed in the lounge room, and was in remarkably good condition, even the upholstery had held together quite well.
-Surprisingly, neither mice or borers had not found this treasure trove.
+Surprisingly, neither mice nor borers had found this treasure trove.
 Keeping focussed on the jobs at hand did not stop Molly’s mind from fantasising about the ‘lady upstairs’.
 Maybe tomorrow, she would have the time to go up there.
-She had asked Will not to explore The Attic room, not before her.
-She wanted to sit quietly in the room, to meditate and listen, and say hello to Grace Forrest.
+She had asked Will not to explore the attic room just yet, not before her.
+She wanted to sit quietly in the room, to meditate and listen, and say hello to the spirit of Grace Forrest.

-The next morning they woke to the sound of heavy rain, and yes, that dreaded sound of dripping from somewhere inside of the house.
+The next morning they woke to the sound of heavy rain, and yes, that dreaded sound of dripping from somewhere inside the house.
 As most old houses do, there was a leak when it rained heavily.
-Running from room to room, they discover it was in the kitchen, thankfully only requiring one bucket.
-Will examined the location of the leak, “It looks like the problem is where the sheets of roofing iron meet between that of the house and what was the verandah, probably where the kitchen had been extended a long time ago.
+Running from room to room, they discovered it was in the kitchen, thankfully only requiring one bucket.
+Will examined the leak, “It looks like the problem is where the sheets of roofing iron meet between that of the house and what was originally the back verandah, probably where the kitchen had been extended a long time ago.
 The original kitchen would have been built on the back of the house and over time, it would have been altered to enable direct access from under the main roof.
 Repairing this can wait for another day, it’s not a major problem.”
-Both of them needing a break from unpacking, Will had decided that he would catch up on some work on-line, leaving Molly to do what she felt was necessary up the stairs.
+Both of them needing a break from unpacking, had other things to do.
+Will had some work to catchup with on-line, leaving Molly to do what she felt was necessary up the stairs.

-Standing at the bottom of the stairs, Molly paused and caught herself holding her breath as her hand clutched the knob on the balustrade.
-She contemplated how no one had been up into The Attic since Grace had died.
-For reasons yet to be revealed, the room had been closed off from the world.
-The morning sunlight shone through the small attic window.
-Years of dust was now being disturbed, the particles danced and spiralled upwards seemingly brought to life by movement of the air.
-But it was more than that.
-The dust fairies appeared like glittering sparkles, suspended in mid air giving the unseen energies residing in the room subtle shape and form.
-Already, even before climbing the stairs, there was a sense of magic.
-Molly could feel this and took her time, feeling the smooth timbers of the railing with her hands and the aged wooden treads beneath her bare feet, she counted the steps as she walked up the stairs…
+Standing at the bottom of the stairs, Molly paused and caught herself holding her breath.
+No one had been up into The Attic since Grace had died.
+For reasons yet to be revealed to them, the room had been closed off from the world.
+Already, even before climbing the stairs, there was a sense of magic in the air.
+Molly took her time walking up the stairs.
+Smiling to herself, she stroked the smooth timbers of the curved railing with her hands, and felt the aged wooden treads beneath her bare feet.
+She counted the steps as she walked up the stairs…

 There were several things inside the drawer.
-The first that caught her eye was a bundle of envelopes made of the finest quality paper and tied neatly with a red satin ribbon.
+The first that caught her eye was a bundle of envelopes made of the finest quality paper and tied in a red satin ribbon.
 Beneath this was a large pile of hand written and typed papers, a leather-bound journal and a wax sealing kit.
-She held the bundle of envelopes, hesitating.
+She held the bundle of envelopes hesitantly.
 They felt personal and she looked around the room expecting the old lady to be standing by her shoulder.
 Molly felt she needed permission to read these.
-She began to imagine what this lady may have looked like, of how she would have done her hair, what kind of dress she may have worn.
-Did she sit here and write in her bare feet, like Molly likes to….
+She closed her eyes and began to imagine what this lady may have looked like, of how she would have done her hair, what kind of dress she may have worn.
+Did Grace Forrest sit here and write in her bare feet, just how Molly liked to…

 Will’s voice brought her back to the present moment, “Still alive up there?” he called playfully from the bottom of the stairs.
 “Can I come up?”

 Upstairs in The Attic, something stirred.
 There was magic in the air.
-The sparkling sunlit dust particles began to swirl, spiralling, creating a form, taking on the shape of a woman’s body.
-The body belonged to Grace Forrest who chuckled as she dusted down her dress and attempted to straighten her somewhat dishevelled hair.
-She laughed quietly at herself, “Well, my dear, it has been awhile.
+The golden sunlit dust particles began to swirl, spiralling upwards from the floor, creating a form, taking on the shape of a woman’s body.
+The body belonged to Grace Forrest who chuckled as her form came to life.
+She dusted down her dress and attempted to straighten her somewhat dishevelled hair, and laughed quietly at herself, “Well, my dear, it has been awhile.
 Time to tidy up a bit, our long awaited guests have arrived!”